hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 The result contains the updated `value` associated with the key and also the `access_control` and `version` as part of the `metadata`.
 In the update state, we can find that the `value`, `version`, and `access_control` have changed.

-## 3) Deletion of an existing state
+## 3) Delete an existing state

 ### 3.1) Delete the key `key1`

 Let's delete the key `key1`.
 In order to do that, we need to execute the following three steps:

-1. Read the `key1` from the server.
-If we want to blidly delete `key1`, this step can be avoided and also, the read version is not needed.
+1. Read `key1` from the server.
+If we want to blindly delete `key1`, this step can be avoided and the read version is not needed.
 2. Construct the transaction payload including the read version.
 3. Submit the data transaction

-> Note that the `data_reads` should contain the version of the `key1` that was read before modifying the value of `key1`.
+> Note that `data_reads` should contain the version of `key1` that was read before modifying the value of `key1`.
 If `data_reads` is left out, the delete would be applied blindly.

 ```shell
  curl \